This is the featured image of the Ambient House FX blog article.

 1. Open a new FM8

-2, Activate 2 operators (E, F).
+2. Activate two operators (E, F).
 Send about 90 percent of F to the output and modulate F with E by about 85 percent.
 Make F a triangle wave and E a 1+6 wave.

 3. The envelope for F (the carrier) should have an immediate attack, no decay, and a big fat 1-second release.
 The envelope of E (the modulator), on the other hand, should have a longer attack (about 1 second), no decay, and a long release (about 1.5 seconds).

-4. Change the ratio of E to something close to 3 but not exactly 3.
-This slight offset creates some really interesting side-bands.
+4. Change the E ratio to something close to 3 but not exactly 3.
+This slight offset creates some exciting side bands.

-5. In the pitch envelope window, bring up the envelope amount to about 20.
-Lengthen the attack a little – just enough to hear the sound sweep up when you trigger it.
+5. In the pitch envelope window, bring the envelope amount to about 20.
+Lengthen the attack a little - just enough to hear the sound sweep up when you trigger it.
 Bring the sustain up a tiny bit and give it a fat, 1-second release.
-This will cause the sound to overshoot the center pitch a little and drop down through it after you release the key.
-It should sound a bit like the Doppler effect (See Blog: The Doppler Effect).
+This will cause the sound to overshoot the center pitch and drop down through it after you release the key.
+It should sound like the Doppler effect.

 6. Record a few one-shots of this sound and automate the level of E (the modulator) as it decays.